Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 3. Remove All Soiled Litter: Shovel and scrape out all old bedding and manure.
 The lime should be applied to the bare floor (wood, dirt, or concrete).

 4. The “Powdered Sugar” Layer: Lightly sprinkle the barn lime across the clean coop floor.
 The goal is a thin, even, white haze—like powdered sugar on a donut—not a thick, solid coating.
 An old coffee can with holes punched in the lid makes a perfect shaker tool.
+As a practical example, for a typical 4×8 foot coop floor (32 sq ft), approximately 2-3 cups of barn lime is sufficient to create this thin haze.

 5. Dampen to Settle Dust (Optional but Recommended): Lightly mist the air after application (avoid soaking the floor) to knock down residual dust.
 This instantly binds the fine dust particles to the floor surface.